dantasfiles/dantasfiles.github.io/_posts/2024-12-05-notes-on-princeton-cos-226.md

 ## 21. Randomness
 - The [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) describes the probability of getting a certain number of successes in `n` independent trials where the probability of success is `p`.
 Its probability mass function is given by `P(X=k) = (n choose k) * p^k * (1-p)^(n-k)`.
 The expected value is represented by `E(X) = n*p`
+- We would like to determine the number of possible cuts in a graph with V vertices.
+By how [power sets](https://en.wikipedia.org/wiki/Power_set) work, there are `2^V` possible subsets of V vertices.
+We remove the empty and the full subset, because a cut has to have at least 1 vertex on each side, giving `2^V - 2` possible subsets.
+Finally, we divide that number in two, because each cut represents two subsets, giving `2^(V-1) - 1` possible cuts
+- The randomized [Karger's algorithm](https://en.wikipedia.org/wiki/Karger%27s_algorithm) is presented: "_Assign a random weight (uniform between 0 and 1) to each edge.
+Run Kruskal’s MST algorithm until 2 connected components left.
+Return cut defined by connected components_"
+- [Naive shuffling](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#Na%C3%AFve_method) (where each array item can be replaced by any other array item) is biased, as opposed to a [Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle).
+There are `n^n` possible outcomes of naive shuffling, but `n!` permutations.
+Since `n!` does not divide `n^n` evenly, the shuffle is biased